 Stage 4: Referral to Office of the President

-If the complaint or grievance may not be resolved at any of the previous three levels, a student is referred directly to the Office of the President for resolution of their complaint.
+If the complaint or grievance may not be resolved at any of the previous three levels, a student is referred directly to the office of the President for resolution of their complaint.
 The President and his support staff take the time to listen to the student or staff member, hear the grievances, and also receives a full, written report on the background of the issue from Quality Assurance and tries to find a fair and agreeable resolution for all parties.

 Stage 5: Formal Written Complaint

 At any time throughout the complaint process, at the written request of the student for issues that are academic in nature, an ad-hoc Grievance Committee comprised of the Provost, one senior faculty member, the Dean of the School, and other invited staff or faculty.
-The Committee will convene to address concerns which remain unresolved.
+The Committee will convene to address concerns that remain unresolved.
 The ad-hoc Grievance Committee will convene within ten (10) working days of a written request from the student.
 The student will be notified of the committee’s decision within three working days of the meeting.

 If after following the above stated procedure, the student feels that his or her concerns have not been resolved, he or she may address these concerns in writing to the following organizations:

-|State Council for Higher Education for Virginia (SCHEV)
+State Council for Higher Education for Virginia (SCHEV)

 James Monroe Building,

 Accrediting Council for Independent Colleges and Schools (ACICS)

 1350 Eye Street NW